jeremysb1/gopher/README.md

 # Gopher

-I am building projects with Go.
+This repo contains projects built with Go.

-In addition to building projects, I am also testing my code as I go along.
+I am also testing my code as I go along.